 Eleri Bates is a visual artist living and working in the UK.
 Currently based at the Yorkshire Artspace Exchange Place Studios.
 She has at different times been based in Perth, Sheffield, Chesterfield, Leeds and London, as well as travelling internationally for creative projects.
 Eleri collects images and text from a wide range of sources such as scientific textbooks, literature, and personal visual and textual journaling and works it into a variety of media including painting, printmaking, photography and sculpture.

-The catalogue of work is incongruous but for sense of familial relation between pieces which the artist understands as the handwriting of her concerns running through them.
+The catalogue of work is incongruous but for a sense of familial relation between pieces which the artist understands as the handwriting of her concerns running through them.
 Process and manufacture, in the true sense, compels the creation and whether the viewing elicits a sensation as from a sly wink or like a lingering embrace, the work has a mortality which comes, by definition, from being finished.

 Creation, labour, pain.